-The some of the structured and discretionary actions that could be taken by the Reserve Bank are: recapitalization, restrictions on borrowing from inter-bank market to steps to merge/amalgamate/liquidate the bank or impose moratorium on the bank if its CRAR does not improve beyond etc.).
+Some of the structured and discretionary actions that could be taken by the Reserve Bank are: recapitalization, restrictions on borrowing from inter-bank market to steps to merge/amalgamate/liquidate the bank or impose moratorium on the bank if its CRAR does not improve beyond etc.).
 The corrective actions are tough with worsening of the financials.
-The major trigger points in the original format were:
+Major trigger points in the original format were:

 (i) CRAR less than 9%, but equal or more than 6%

 (ii) CRAR less than 6%, but equal or more than 3%